 *Pop-Ups in Veracruz 2023 (PC Sarah De Santi) and Osaka 2023 (PC Ken Nakahata)

-Meals / Snacks / Other Food Questions: We know not every family has the same travel or meal budget.
-Therefore, we try to build in opportunities to bring a lunch from home, picnic, stop at a grocery store, or find inexpensive meals (food trucks, snack carts, low-cost cafes, food courts).
 Set mealtimes are rarely planned into the itinerary.
 We might have a morning activity followed by a “lunch break” for families to refuel.
 Typically, the itinerary will note what’s available in the area whether it’s an assortment of local cafes or a well-stocked grocer.
 Feel free to eat as your family needs to, it’s always fine to tell the group you’re going to take a break, grab a meal, and rejoin everyone afterward.
 Some other families may opt to join you, too!
-Also, each destination varies in whether they have reasonable prices for dining out.
-Please do whatever is appropriate for your family and budget... there will always be some families dining out as well as those who choose to picnic and cook at home.
-All's good!

-Become Part of the Community: If you’re in the area early, you're likely not alone: pick a park and invite other early arrivals to join you.
-If your family is going to eat out, send a pin and ask others to join.
-If the teens want to split off for a coffee, check in with other parents to see if that’s okay with them.
-The more involved we are with each other facilitates that connectedness between us.
+Make Connections Early: If you’re in the area early, you're likely not alone: pick a park and invite other early arrivals to join you.
+If your family has plans to eat out or see a show, send a pin and ask others to join.

 *Pop-Ups in Osaka 2023 (PC Sandra Cai), Veracruz 2023 (PC Sarah De Santi), & NYC 2022

 Our Hosts Are Not Experts: Because we provide pop-ups all over the globe, it’s likely your host is not local and is just traveling through the area like you!
-We carefully research each location to look for pitfalls, but there is always chance of a surprise: the highly-rated museum is super tiny, the beach doesn’t have umbrella rentals, the botanical garden is closed for a private event, the walking route is a muddy path, there are no public toilets, etc. A local host may (or may not) have that info, but please cut your host some slack if there is a hiccup during the week.
-Overwhelmingly, our attendees come to these events to socialize with other like-minded people and sometimes that means socializing through a few unexpected moments.
+We carefully research each location to look for pitfalls, but there is always chance of a surprise: the highly-rated museum is super tiny, the beach doesn’t have umbrella rentals, the botanical garden is closed for a private event, the walking route is a muddy path, there are no public toilets, etc.

-Expect Some Waiting: There will be times during the week when waiting in line or waiting for a family to arrive is necessary.
-The good news is that lines don’t feel so long with friends.
-Kids tend to play and adults tend to chat and get to know one another.
 In the case that a family is late for an activity, it’s 50/50 whether the group will wait for them.
 If there is a timed entrance for an attraction or other obligation to accommodate, the host may start the next activity and set up a live location pin in the WhatsApp to help the stragglers reunite.
 Other times, it’s easy to just wait at a park or subway station for the latecomers and begin the activity together.
 Either way, the waiting doesn’t feel like waiting and everyone eventually finds each other.

 *Pop-Ups in Osaka 2023 (PC Ken Nakahata), Porto 2023 (PC Rebecca Thompson), and Athens 2022

 Walking in Groups: Sometimes we have a large group walking through the streets.
 It may be a bit simpler to break into smaller groups during the walk (this often happens naturally as you chat with the family next to yours).
 If you ever stray from the group, you can ask the host to set up a live location pin to get you back on track.
-Additionally, set up expectations with your children ahead of time.. kids frequently want to walk with friends.
-If you get separated for a moment, it's likely they're just with another portion of the group.
-However for younger kids, your family may need to make a rule to hold hands with a parent or keep each other within eyesight.

 Find Places to Sit Down: Your step count will likely be through the roof this week!
 We’ll be walking and standing a lot over the course of the week and sometimes our feet take a beating.
 We highly recommend looking for benches and tables while you’re hanging at the park.. or spread a blanket on the ground to rest your feet whenever you can.